 Would you like to be singled out by God?
 A contrite heart is like the computer chip that corresponds with the beam of the satellite.
 God looks at the position of your heart and resists the proud heart (James 4:6), but He draws near to the heart that bows in contrition.

 Describe Israel's religious activity during the days of their apostasy.
 What does this reveal about man?

 Isaiah looks forward to the day that God will indeed be among His people.
 How does his vision in 60:19-22 compare with that of John's in Revelation 21:22-22:5?

 Jesus reads Isaiah 61:1-2 when he returns to Nazareth following his wilderness temptation.
 List other details in this chapter that apply to the Messiah.
-How does Isaiah incorporate these truths in his prayer in Isaiah 62 and his appeal in first part of chapter 63
+How does Isaiah incorporate these truths in his prayer in Isaiah 62 and his appeal in the first part of chapter 63?

 IN THIS SECTION

 Subscribe as RSS feed to the 365 Devotional Entries